ginelledsouza/Airflow/README.md

 # Orchestrate data flow with AIRFLOW!
-Apache Airflow is an open-source tool to create, schedule, and monitor pipelines.
-In order words, Airflow is a tool that orchestrates the life of a data pipeline.
 Airflow utilizes directed acyclic graphs (DAGs) to manage the orchestration of a workflow.
 DAG consists of tasks and tasks dependencies.
+They are concerned with task execution, the order to run them, and execute retries if a task has timed out.
 A DAG can be triggered at a specific time or based on an external trigger.
-It is possible to execute several activities with utmost ease with the help of Airflows' convenient user interface.
+Airflow concepts are vast.
+Therefore, we will touch upon certain areas like

+1. Saving configuration and variables
+2. Using multiple scripts
+3. CRON scheduler
+4. Generating email if an error